-Pacers are allowed in the 50 mile race after you reach the 30 mile mark.
+Pacers are allowed in the 50 mile, 100K, and 100 mile races after you reach the 30 mile mark.
 Pacers are required to wear a pacer bib and must purchase a pacer wristband, which gives them access to food and drink at the aid stations.
 Muling is allowed.

 Crew members and pacers may NOT use bicycles to accompany or crew runners on the course at any time.
 Crew members may access aid stations via paved park roads.

 Runners are responsible for checking in with lap counters and finish line timing staff during each lap.
-Make sure your number is visible and help us by shouting it out when you approach timing staff at each location.
+Make sure your number is visible when you approach timing staff.
 If you do not check in, we cannot guarantee that we will have accurate split times or a finish time for you.
-Runners who do not check in with the timing table when they finish will not receive a finish time.
+Runners who do not check in with the timing table when they finish will not receive an official finish time.

-You may drop down to a shorter distance mid-race and receive a finish time, or you may move up to a longer distance if you’re feeling good, but you MUST inform the main timing table staff at the start/finish.
+You may drop down to a shorter distance mid-race and receive a finish time, or you may move up to a longer distance if you’re feeling good (you must pay the difference in price), but you MUST inform the main timing table staff at the start/finish.
+We’re not psychic!